chvvkumar/SV241-Unbound/AscomAlpacaProxy/readme.md

 *   **Custom Name:** Assign user-friendly names that appear in ASCOM clients.
 *   **Voltage:** Set the adjustable converter output voltage (5-15V).

+> [!IMPORTANT]
+> **ASCOM Client Reconnection Required:** When you enable or disable switches, the ASCOM switch IDs change dynamically.
+Your astronomy software (NINA, SGP, etc.) must **disconnect and reconnect** to the Switch device to see the updated switch list.

 #### Dew Heaters Tab
 Configure the two PWM dew heater outputs:
 *   **Enable on Startup:** Automatically enable the heater when the device boots.